g-flame/rpi-setup/README.md

 # Rasberrypi Custom setup

+> [!NOTE]
+> This is still very much a work in progress I am currently buzy will finish when i get the time .

 > a bash script aiming to make it easy to setup some options in rasberry pi devices that are not running pi os or need to enable some other options .

 ## Quick Start